National Writing Project

 - Study current theory/research, especially research by teachers of writing.

-- Demonstrate their most successful teaching practices.
+- Demonstrate their teaching practices.

 Course expectations include: